Penguins of Antarctica

 King penguins on South Georgia Island

-Closely related to the emperor penguin, the elegant king penguin is the second largest penguin standing at 25-29 inches (65-75cm).
-King penguins are found on 7 of the sub-Antarctic islands with a breeding population of around 1-1.5 million pairs.
+Closely related to the emperor penguin, the elegant king penguin is the second largest penguin at 25-29 inches (65-75cm) tall.
+King penguins are found on seven of the sub-Antarctic islands, with a breeding population of around 1-1.5 million pairs.

-Like the emperor penguin, the king lays one egg and this is carried around on the feet of both parents until it hatches 55 days later.
-The breeding season lasts 14-16 months including rearing the chick.
-This is much longer than other species which means they only breed twice every three years.
+Like the emperor penguin, the king lays one egg and both parents carry this around on their feet until it hatches 55 days later.
+The breeding season lasts 14-16 months, including rearing the chick.
+This is much longer than other species, which means king penguins only breed twice every three years.

 Macaroni penguins

-Despite being the most numerous penguin species in the world, only a few hundred pairs are found on the Antarctic Peninsula itself and it is very rare to spot one there.
-Like the king penguins, this is another species found mainly in the sub-Antarctic Islands, where they flourish.
-This characterful bird is known for its yellow-tasselled plumage, which distinguishes it from fellow penguins (although it is similar to the slightly smaller rockhopper penguin).
+Despite being the most numerous penguin species in the world, only a few hundred pairs are found on the Antarctic Peninsula and it’s rare to spot one there.
+Like the king penguin, this is another species found mainly in the sub-Antarctic Islands, where they flourish.
+This characterful bird is known for its yellow-tasselled plumage, distinguishing it from fellow penguins (although it is similar to the slightly smaller rockhopper penguin).

-Their astonishing overall number of breeding pairs (11.8 million) are mainly concentrated throughout South Georgia, where you're bound to catch sight of some of the over 5 million pairs.
+The astonishing overall number of breeding pairs (11.8 million) is mainly concentrated throughout South Georgia, where you're bound to catch sight of some of the over 5 million couples.

 One of the most interesting things about this penguin is its unusual breeding cycle.
 Two eggs are produced, but the first is 40% smaller than the second.
-The first is often not fully incubated and is usually lost/removed from the nest before the second egg hatches.
+The first is often not fully incubated and is usually lost or removed from the nest before the second hatches.
 Only one chick is ever raised.

 Customer review background image